A CTO's Guide to Databricks Unity Catalog Implementation

 Flowchart detailing Unity Catalog Metastore strategies: single per region for simplicity, or multiple considering data sensitivity for isolation.

-A multi-metastore approach is a tactical choice driven by specific, non-negotiable constraints:
+A multi-metastore approach is a tactical choice driven by specific constraints:

 • Data Residency Mandates: If regulations like GDPR require both data and its metadata to remain within a geographic boundary, a separate metastore per region is mandatory.